alicewang65/myfitness/README.md

 4. As a user, I can create a new entry (title, date, description) in a log.
 5. As a user, I can modify an existing entry (including deleting the entry) in a log.
 6. As a visitor to the page, I can see the home page to learn more information about the site.

-## Research Topics

-* (5 points) Passport
-    * Passport is "authentication middleware for Node.js"
-    * One of their strategies support authentication via username and password, which I'm planning on using
-    * Passport offers a more elegant and simpler way for me to handle the user authentication process, which is necessary for implementing user accounts
-    * After spending many, many hours trying to integrate Passport into my web app, I've increased its point value.
-* (4 points) React
-    * React is a "front-end JavaScript library for building user interfaces based on UI components"
-    * I've used React before in the past, and in my experience, it's helpful in building robust web pages quickly.
-    * However, I've never had a back-end with my React apps, which I anticipate being my biggest challenge (Professor Versoza also briefly mentioned that it can be tricky).
-Hence, I've given it 4 points.
-* (2 points) Bootstrap
-    * Bootstrap is a "CSS framework directed at responsive, mobile-first front-end web development"
-    * Bootstrap makes it easy to quickly integrate CSS into different elements (overall makes it easier to have a nice looking page)
-    * Per the requirements, I will be configuring a theme and playing around with other customization
-    * Point value assigned based on the requirements

-11 points total out of 8 required points

 ## Links to Project